RumiYo/Phase-3-project/README.md

 └── Main menu
     ├── Artist menu
     ├── Song menu
-    ├── Playlist menu
+    └──  Playlist menu
 ```
 Since `while True` was set for login page, the loop continued running.
-In order to stop the loop move users from login page loop, I create logged_in and used it as a condition of loop.
-With this, users successflly move to the main page after logging in or signing in.
+In order to stop the loop and move users from the login page, I created "logged_in" and used it as a condition of the loop.
+With this, users successfully move to the main page after logging in or signing in.
 ```
 def main():
     logged_in = False